Travis CI for Private Projects

 You can change the access rights to Restricted (or back to Open) under the Organizations tab on our Plan page as shown below:

-Is it safe to give Travis CI access to my private code? #
+Is giving Travis CI access to my private code safe? #

 Security is our major concern when it comes to your source code.
 At Travis CI, we make sure our infrastructure is protected and secure so that your most valuable asset is safe and protected from unauthorized access.